patgod85/phpdoc2rst/README.md

 - --title, -t - An alternate title for the top level namespace;
 - --exclude, -x - Semicolon separated namespaces to ignore;
 - --target - Which elements need to select.
 Default value 'properties'.
+- --groups - Allows to fetch only properties of required group.
+    A string divided by commas.
+Default value ''.

 ```shell
 php app/console phpdoc2rst:all